Geometric phase of arbitrary Mueller evolutions and its two-level quantum analogue

 which differs from the constituent holonomies (e.g., $-\phi/2$ for $J_1$).
 This phase is a property of the incoherent mixture and can exhibit non-holonomic behavior (including loss of definition when $|\mathcal{V}_{(2)}|\to 0$).
 Accordingly, mixed characteristic layers can contain \emph{internal} rotational content at the level of their pure constituents, yet they do not generate geometric holonomy.

-A useful descriptor of the mixed structure is the \emph{discriminant} component introduced in Ref.~\cite{GilSymmetry2020Asymmetry}.
+A useful descriptor of the mixed structure is the \emph{discriminating} component introduced in Ref.~\cite{GilSymmetry2020Asymmetry}.
 For an $n$-dimensional density matrix $\rho$ (or, in the Mueller context, the normalized covariance matrix associated with $\hat{\mathbf{M}}$), define

 i.e., the remainder after subtracting the pure characteristic term and the maximally mixed contribution $\rho_{n}=\mathbb{I}/n$.
 Nonregularity is signaled when $\rho_{\mathrm{disc}}$ is not real, equivalently when $\Im(\rho_{\mathrm{disc}})\neq 0$, revealing intrinsic antisymmetric correlations in the mixed sector.
 Such correlations are properties of the state (or layer) itself and must be distinguished from the antisymmetric part of a dynamical generator; accordingly, they can affect fringe visibility (e.g., by producing cancellations in convex sums), but they do not contribute to the geometric holonomy fixed by the AMG of the characteristic core.
 These considerations lead to the central statement: in the characteristic decomposition~\eqref{eq:char-decomp-full}, the geometric phase associated with $\hat{\mathbf{M}}$ is determined exclusively by the AMG of the pure characteristic component $\hat{\mathbf{M}}_{J}$, while $P_1$ quantifies the coherent weight (visibility scaling) of this contribution.
 This is precisely the generalization of our retarder-based result~\cite{GilJOSAA2026AMG}.